-A ketogenic diet was found to be associated with increased levels of LDL cholesterol and double the risk of an adverse cardiovascular event
+A ketogenic diet was found to be associated with increased levels of LDL cholesterol and double the risk of an adverse cardiovascular event.

 In a study presented at the American College of Cardiology (ACC) Scientific Session/World Congress of Cardiology (WCC) 2023, researchers described how following a ketogenic diet, involving consumption of very low amounts of carbohydrates and high amounts of fats, appeared to increase levels of LDL cholesterol and the risk of an adverse cardiovascular event.

 Overall, it seems that a ketogenic diet plays appears to play a significant therapeutic role in various cardiometabolic diseases and there is certainly evidence of a benefit when used as an intervention for overweight patients with type 2 diabetes.

-The study presented at ACC/WCC tried to answer this question and researchers used information from data held in the UK Biobank and identified individuals meeting their their definition of a KD diet, i.e., no more than 25% of total daily calories from carbohydrates and more than 45% from fat.
+The study presented at ACC/WCC tried to answer this question and researchers used information from data held in the UK Biobank and identified individuals meeting their their definition of a ketogenic diet diet, i.e. no more than 25% of total daily calories from carbohydrates and more than 45% from fat.

 Ketogenic diet outcomes

-After an average follow-up of 11.8 years, a KD gave rise to higher LDL cholesterol levels compared to a standard diet (3.80 vs. 3.64 mmol/L, p = 0.004).
-There was also a significantly higher level of apolipoprotein B (1.09 vs. 1.04 g/L, p < 0.001).
+After an average follow-up of 11.8 years, a ketogenic diet gave rise to higher LDL cholesterol levels compared to a standard diet (3.80 vs 3.64 mmol/L, p = 0.004).
+There was also a significantly higher level of apolipoprotein B (1.09 vs 1.04 g/L, p < 0.001).

-However, after adjustment for cardiovascular risk factors, e.g., diabetes, hypertension, obesity, and smoking, researchers found that 9.8% of those on a KD and 4.3% on a standard diet experienced an adverse cardiovascular event (adjusted hazard ratio, aHR = 2.18, 95% CI 1.39 – 3.43, p < 0.001).
+However, after adjustment for cardiovascular risk factors, such as diabetes, hypertension, obesity and smoking, researchers found that 9.8% of those on a ketogenic diet and 4.3% on a standard diet experienced an adverse cardiovascular event (adjusted hazard ratio, aHR = 2.18, 95% CI 1.39 – 3.43, p < 0.001).

 ‘Keto-Like’ Diet May Be Linked to Higher Risk of Heart Disease, Cardiac Events.
-ACC Anywhere
+ACC Anywhere.